mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 TL7 (Pre-Stellar) A pre-stellar society can reach orbit reliably and has telecommunications satellites.
 Computers and integrated circuits become ubiquitous.
 At the time of writing, Earth is currently somewhere between TL and TL8.

-TL8 (Pre-Stellar) At TL8, it is possible to reach other worlds in the same star system, although terraforming or full colonization are not within the culture’s capacity.
+TL8 (Pre-Stellar) At TL8, it is possible to reach other worlds in the same star system, although terraforming or full colonization are not within the culture's capacity.
 Permanent space habitats become possible.
 Fusion power becomes commercially viable.

 TL9 (Pre-Stellar) The defining element of TL9 is the development of gravity manipulation, which makes space travel vastly safer and faster.
 This research leads to development of the jump drive, which occurs near the end of this Tech Level.
 TL9 cultures can colonize other worlds, although travelling to a colony is often a one-way trip.